4 most popular spread betting strategies

 Spread betting tips: what you need to know

-Now that we've covered the four spread betting strategies for beginners and how each works.
-We'll finish off with some tips that could be useful to remember in your trading journey.
+Now that we’ve covered the four spread betting strategies for beginners and how each works.
+We’ll finish off with some spread betting tips that could be useful to remember in your trading journey.
 Let’s take a look at some of these tips.

 1. The first tip that could help you in your trading journey is continuous education.
 You might have to spend some time learning everything you can about how spread betting works and some of the risks and benefits that come along with it.

 2. Spread betting is only available to those who reside in the UK and Ireland; for those in other countries, there is an additional option: CFD (contract for difference) trading.
-If you’d like to find out more about the differences and similarities between these two derivative products, you can read more about Spread betting vs CFD trading.
+If you’d like to learn more about the differences and similarities between these two derivative products, you can read more about Spread betting vs CFD trading.

 3. Spread betting also has some tax advantages, such as not being eligible for stamp duty tax due to not owning the financial instrument and no capital gains tax on potential profits earned.
 However, it might be essential to remember that if spread betting is your primary source of income, you might be eligible to pay income tax because it could then be classified as a business or profession.